-A low cholesterol diet plan can help to reduce a person’s bad cholesterol levels (LDL cholesterol).
-When a low cholesterol diet becomes a lifetime habit, it can be very effective.
-A low cholesterol diet plan works by lowering the quantity of saturated fat to reduce LDL cholesterol as well as using more monounsaturated fats and also soluble fiber to increase HDL cholesterol, the good cholesterol.
+A low cholesterol diet plan can help to reduce bad cholesterol levels (LDL cholesterol) and increase HDL cholesterol, the good cholesterol.
+A low cholesterol diet plan can easily be implemented by the addition of foods to your diet that reduce LDL cholesterol as well as eliminating foods that increase LDL cholesterol.

 2. The fats underneath chicken skins, lard, bacon fat or the fat from a piece of prime rib of beef are saturated fats, and they are considered “bad” fats because they increase LDL cholesterol.